jimhigson/oboe.js-dissertation/markdown/3_Background.md

 message without tightly coupling to the format, consider if instead of programmatically descending step-by-step, a language were used which allows the right amount of specificity to be given regarding which parts to select.
+In VirtualStudio LINQ [@linq], which is based on lambda-calculus and resembles SQL is used to drill-down into data structures and may also modify the data that is found.
+However this style of programming requires the application developer to write significantly more code than in the simple programmatic access above so it does not meet the aims of this project.

+Given model interrogation logic which is tightly coupled so that the model's structure cannot change, one suggested approach is Adaptive OOP [@adaptive] in which no detailed class structure is committed to when constructing the object oriented program.
+A REST resource could be dynamically configured into an OO model according to a formal specification in a specialisation that is capable of answering the desired queries.
+The model that is constructed would be sufficient to answer the queries without the programmer having to suppose any rigid form.

 Certain markup languages come with associated query languages whose coupling is loose enough that not every node that is descended through must be specified.
 The best known is XPATH but there is also JSONPath, a JSON equivalent [@jsonpath].

-As far as possible, JSONPath's syntax resembles the equivalent
+As far as possible, JSONPath's syntax resembles the equivalent Javascript:
-Javascript:

 ~~~~ {.javascript}
 // in Javascript we can get the town of the second person as: